Frequently Asked Questions

 Can I just text you instead?

-No. Texting is not a confidential way to communicate with us.
+No. Texting directly from your phone or other device is not a confidential way to communicate with us.
 Again, please call or email your therapist if at all possible.
+If you become a client, we will provide you with a confidential way to text us through HIPAA-compliant Simple Practice.

 What is therapy and how does it work?